-- hematoma (collection of blood outside the blood vessels)
+- hematoma, or a collection of blood outside the blood vessels

 - skin burns

-- sensation of tingling or prickling on the skin
+- a sensation of tingling or prickling on the skin

 - nerve injury

-Typically a patient can resume normal activities within a day or two after receiving treatment.
-Compression stockings will need to be worn during the day for a week following treatment.
+Typically, you can resume normal activities within a day or two after receiving treatment.
+You’ll need to wear compression stockings during the day for a week following treatment.

-In general, the noninvasive procedures are very successful and the risks of experiencing complications are low.
-The appearance of the legs is typically greatly improved.
-In most cases, there are no signs of scarring or bruising.
-There is a small risk that the varicose veins will return later on.
-Wearing compression stockings can reduce the risk that the veins will return.
+In general, noninvasive procedures are very successful and their risk of complications is low.
+Typically, these procedures improve the appearance of the skin on the legs or other areas.
+In most cases, there are no signs of scarring or bruising, but there’s a small risk that the varicose veins will return.
+Wearing compression stockings can reduce the risk of the varicose veins returning.